On Some Information-geometric aspects of Hawking radiation: Introduction

-can be set in motion by introducing $S^i$, the canonical conjugations of $P^i$, to saturate a symplectic structure.
+can be set in motion by introducing $S^i$, the canonical conjugations of $P^i$, to form a symplectic structure.
 Subsequent attempts to extend the n-dimensional information metric \eqref{1} to the 2n-dimensional phase space $\{P^i,S^i\}$ require a K\"ahler structure on the phase space.
 After changing $\{P^i,S^i\}$ to the complex coordinates $\{\psi^i,\bar{\psi}^i\}$ via the Madelung transformation, the coordinate variables take the forms of wave functions in standard quantum mechanics.
-And the underlying Hilbert space can be constructed from the symplectic form on this K\"ahler manifold.
-The interpretation of the auxiliary quantities $S^i$ is controversial though.
+The underlying Hilbert space can thus be constructed from the symplectic form on this K\"ahler manifold.
+The interpretation of the quantity $S^i$ needs our further attention.\footnote{{\it Notes added to the published version}: In former versions I insisted that the interpretation of $S^i$ is controversial.
+But now I admit that the arguments in later sections are not very strong. }

 In this paper, we first, by considering special cases in which the dimension $n$ is odd, find that part of $S^i$ might carry the information of the topological structures of the pertinent K\"ahler manifold.
-Then in the context of evaporating black holes, we find that the standard quantum mechanical structures constructed from the probability space of the tunneling rates of Hawking quanta (or the responses of detectors) are consistent with the aforementioned quantum untarity of Hawking radiation in the semiclassical models, since with $S^i$ appearing on the exponent we can only detect the probability space $\{P^i\}$.
+Then in the context of evaporating black holes, we find that the standard quantum mechanical structures constructed from the probability space of the tunneling rates of Hawking quanta (or the responses of detectors) are consistent with the aforementioned untarity of Hawking radiation in the semiclassical models, since with $S^i$ appearing on the exponent we can only detect the probability space $\{P^i\}$.
 Hence the effectively unitary quantum evolution can be envisioned as an emergent result from the coarse graining of a more fundamental fine-grained theory.
-We compare this emergent result with 't Hooft's proposal of quantum determinism\cite{0264-9381-16-10-316} .
-And the S-matrix in this reconstructed Hilbert space is similar to that proposed in \cite{'tHooft1990138} for Hawking radiation.
+We compare this emergent result with the S-matrix for Hawking radiation proposed in \cite{'tHooft1990138} for Hawking radiation.
 Furthermore, these results are compared with the predictions of the fuzzball proposal, which exhibits limitations of this construction.
 Altogether, we conclude that these information-geometric aspects of Hawking radiation implies some possible connections between the semiclassical results and the deeper quantum gravity predictions.